7 Common HVAC Mistakes Owners Make

 Like all other mechanical systems, the performance of HVAC units reduces with time.
 But if you maintain your HVAC system properly it does tend to work well longer.
 People often ignore this fact.
-Moreover, older HVAC systems are not equipped with the modern technology.
+Moreover, older HVAC systems are not equipped with modern technology.
 Their construction and optimal efficiency become obsolete over time.
-Because of this fact some homeowners trade an older system for a newer one rather than dumping good money into costly repairs up system upgrades.
+Because of this, some homeowners trade an older system for a newer one rather than dumping good money into costly repairs up system upgrades.
 Also, you should know that HVAC installation mistakes can cost you dearly.